Requirements for Personal Loans

 Jump to insight

+Lenders want to see a positive credit history.
 If you have negative items on your credit report, such as missed payments, a loan in default, credit card debt or bankruptcy, this can impact your approval for a personal loan.
-Lenders review your credit report, and negative items may cause lenders to see you as a high-risk borrower.
+When lenders review your credit report, negative items may cause lenders to see you as a high-risk borrower.

 When applying for a loan, most lenders require a minimum monthly or annual income.
 The amount needed will vary based on the loan and lender requirements.
 Not only do you need enough income to repay the loan, but your income needs to be consistent to prove to lenders that you have the ability to make your payments.